gokuu/paperclip_database_storage/README.md

 Remarks
 -------

-The migration defined by `paperclip_database` contains several indexes, as every possible combination of the fields that can identify a single attachment.
+The migration defined by `paperclip_database_storage` contains several indexes, as every possible combination of the fields that can identify a single attachment.
 This should help getting an attachment as quickly as possible using any combination of parameters

 Limitations
 -----------